ruby-grape/grape/README.markdown

 Serialization takes place automatically.

 Your API can declare additional types to support.
-Response format is determined by the request's extension or `Accept` header.
+Response format is determined by the request's extension, an explicit `format` parameter in the query string, or `Accept` header.

 ``` ruby
 class Twitter::API < Grape::API